COSC3020/pancake-sort-CollinDavis03/README.md

 Combining these it would come out to be $O(n^2)$ as the worst-case scenario and then the best-case scenario would be $O(n)$.
 This would only happen if it was to be linear and found at the start of the array.

 ## Sources
+I looked at Cian Melker and Caden's code to get an idea of how to do the pancake sort code because I was struggling with that at the start.
+I looked over it to get a better understanding of their code and then wrote it on my own in VS code.
+I also asked Nolan for his reference on the runtime analysis because I wanted to make sure that I was doing the runtime analysis code right.

 ## Plagarism Statement
+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”